nistude/20120912-ruby-muc/slides/02-presentation.md

         Then the article should appear on the site

-      Scenario: Article doesn't conform to style guide Given there is an improperly styled article When the author publishes the article
+      Scenario: Article doesn't conform to style guide Given there is an article without headline When the author publishes the article
         Then he should see a style violation error
          And the article should not appear on the site